BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * MessageHeaders => (message.headers) what is the metadata of the message?
 * ServerInformation => (server.*) what is the server information?

-### Interoperability with Cloud Events

-Cloud Events also defines semantic conventions for [attributes and spans](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/cloudevents/cloudevents-spans.md).

-#### Cloud Events Spans

-Cloud Events offers alternative names the producer and consumer spans:

-* Create a message => span name: "Cloud Events Create <event type>" span kind: producer
-* Receive a message => span name: "Cloud Events Process <event type>" span kind: consumer

-In our case we will use the messaging semantic conventions; the Cloud Events standard identifier is irrelevant in a span name.

-#### Cloud Events Attributes

-Cloud Events supports attributes for the span.
-This gives us multiple attributes for describing some properties of a message.
-The id of a message is given by both *messaging.message_id* and *cloudevents.event_id*.
-As a generic framework, we opt to support both messaging and cloud events conventions for attribute names.

-This means that we will need to provide options to allow users to choose the attributes they wish to propogate:

-* UseMessagingSemanticConventionsAttributes
-* UseCloudEventsConventionsAttributes

-It should be valid to choose both.

-#### Cloud Events Context Propogation
+### Propogating Context from a Producer

+Because we may be participating in a distributed trace, we will need to set the traceparent and tracecontext headers on the outgoing message.
+Because we might be an intermediary we need to preserve any remote context by setting the traceparent to the originator of the flow, not reset it to ourselves.

-We will use traceparent and tracestate as message headers as defined in the (Cloud Events Distributed Tracing Extension)[https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md] to allow contet propogation.
+We will use traceparent and tracestate as message headers as defined in the (Cloud Events Distributed Tracing Extension)[https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md] to allow context propogation.

 ## Consequences